moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

 ### Problems with other models - does not exist error
-- you are getting fail errors on dev deployment pointing to models other than those you are working on.
+- you are getting fail errors on `dev` deployment pointing to models other than those you are working on.
 - this can be due to these models having been successfully deployed to prod and now the dev versions have expired, however the dev tests all still run
 - current fix is to redeploy to dev the models causing the problem
 - run `dbt run test` locally to check *all* tests pass before creating a PR.
+- Update - this error should no longer occur; the `dev` workflow now checks if the models and seeds that a test depends on exist before trying to run them, any that do not are excluded.
+All tests run in `prod`.

 ### Overwrite error in `dev` - HIVE_PATH_ALREADY_EXISTS
 ```
 HIVE_PATH_ALREADY_EXISTS: Target directory for table ‘database_name_dev_dbt.table_name’ already exists: s3://mojap-derived-tables/dev/models/domain_name=domain_name/database_name=database_name_dev_dbt/table_name=table_name.
 ```
 - Normally when you redeploy a model the model is overwritten (unless you are using `incremental` strategy).
 However, sometimes, when developing code, things can get messy and you may need to manually delete the Glue database and tables from the Glue catalogue and the corresponding underlying data in the `mojap-derived-tables` S3 bucket.
+See [Delete dev models instructions](#delete-dev-models-instructions).
 - More info from [AWS knowledge centre](https://aws.amazon.com/premiumsupport/knowledge-center/athena-hive-path-already-exists/)

 >If you use the external_location parameter in the CTAS query, then be sure to specify an Amazon Simple Storage Service (Amazon S3) location that's empty.
 The Amazon S3 location that you use to store the CTAS query results must have no data.
 When you run your CTAS query, the query checks that the path location or prefix in the Amazon S3 bucket has no data.
 If the Amazon S3 location already has data, the query doesn't overwrite the data.